ANSWERED ON THIS PAGE:

 Emergo helps with medical device approvals in Saudi Arabia

 Emergo is an international consulting firm that works exclusively for medical device and IVD companies.
 Our experienced team is equipped to assist with all aspects of the SFDA registration process.
-Here’s what we can do:
+Here is what we can do:

-- Act as your Authorized Representative; prepare and authenticate AR license
+- Function as your Authorized Representative, prepare and authenticate AR license.

 With offices in the Middle East, Europe, North America, and beyond, Emergo can help you start selling in Saudi Arabia and in markets around the world.